energysistem/manuals/42435-Energy_Phone_Neo _Lite/en/11-SIM_card_setup.md

 Your Energy Phone allows you to use two microSIM cards.
 In Settings > SIM Management, you can manage them.

-In this section you can set the default card to make or receive calls, send and receive text messages and data connection.
-It also allows you to set your roaming network operator.
+In this section you can set the default card to make or receive calls, send and receive text messages, the data connection and the selection of the primary card with 3G connection.